- Last Updated Date:

 LIBYA - AVOID ALL TRAVEL

-Foreign Affairs, Trade and Development Canada advises against non-essential travel to Libya due to the fragile political situation and the threat of terrorism in the region.
+Foreign Foreign Affairs, Trade and Development Canada advises against all travel to Libya due to the fragile and unpredictable political situation and the threat of terrorism in the region.

-The Embassy of Canada in Libya’s ability to provide consular services to Canadian citizens in Benghazi, Bani Walid, and the Kufra district is extremely limited, due to continuing political instability and violence.
+The Government of Canada’s ability to provide consular services to Canadian citizens in Libya is extremely limited, due to continuing political instability and violence.
 Canadians have been advised to consider leaving Libya since June 1, 2014.
 If you are presently in Libya, you should leave now while commercial means are still available.